The University Library offers a regular program of workshops aimed at higher degree research students and early career researchers.

 Everyone Googles... but do you really know how to get the best out of Google Scholar for your research?
 This hands-on workshop will demonstrate the best tips and tricks to use Google to find scholarly material.

 A systematic review requires a rigorous and systematic search of the literature.
 In this introductory seminar we will overview a comprehensive approach to systematic searching, key sources and tools available to you.
-This workshop is intended for researchers in STEM disciplines planning on undertaking a systematic review.

 Copyright and your Thesis